 There are many common reasons for vehicles to fail their emissions inspections.
 If your car failed, it may have been one of these problems:

-- Faulty oxygen sensor – This part makes sure there is a proper amount of oxygen in exhaust gas.
-When left unchecked, it can cause loss of acceleration power and increased toxic emissions.
+- Faulty oxygen sensor – This part makes sure there is a proper amount of oxygen in the exhaust gas.
+When left unchecked, it can cause a loss of acceleration power and increased toxic emissions.

 - Vacuum leaks – Anything that leaks between the MAF air flow sensor and intake manifold including anything vacuum operated.

-- Error in Evaporative emission control system – Leaks in the EVAP system, faulty gas caps and defective purge valves can cause this error to register.
+- Error in Evaporative emission control system – Leaks in the EVAP system, faulty gas caps, and defective purge valves can cause this error to register.

 - Air injection system malfunction – The engine may not be able to effectively control hydrocarbon and carbon monoxide emission levels in older vehicles, OBD-2 systems on newer models only at a cold start.